 Six possible names can be submitted and the authorities will decide on one after negotiation and approval processes.
 Rules are pretty strict, such as the maximum number of letters of each name.

 While it seems like the horse does most of the hard work during a race, the jockey riding them has a tough job to do.
 They must guide their horse in the right direction because they can’t always see very well, remind them to manage their speed, and praise them for good work.

 Of course, jockeys also have to be petite in their build so that they are not weighing down their horse more than necessary.
 This allows the best aerodynamics and speeds to be achieved.

 It Takes A Village

 Horse racing isn’t just what happens on the day of the race.
-There is a huge selection of people who are responsible for getting the horse ready, checking that the jockey and horse form a bond, training horses for different race distances, and even the breeding process.
+There is a huge selection of people who are responsible for getting the horse ready, building and maintaining horse shelters, checking that the jockey and horse form a bond, training horses for different race distances, and even the breeding process.

 Because of the amount of work that is needed, jobs within the horse racing industry are considered lifestyle choices because they can be highly challenging.

 Racehorses need to maintain their speed over a set distance rather than sprinting their way through.
 While some of the top speeds recorded exceed 64 kmh, jockeys need to help their horse to manage their speed and spread out the energy.

 For this reason, both racehorses and jockeys need to have a high stamina as well as mutual respect for each other.